Didgy74/Didgy74.github.io/blogposts/01/README.md

 It should be noted: Currently in the source code, the GUI toolkit just outputs data that the rendering module can read directly.
 This is a benefit from the GUI toolkit being directly embedded in the project, but in a standalone library this would be using it's own type-definitions and pseudo-code for reference shaders.

+# Decoupling GUI from *text* rendering

+Text rendering is a particularly complex topic when it comes to the GUI.
+Much too complex for me to even touch upon in this blog post, but one issue in particular is that multiple platforms will want to use different text rendering solutions.
+To keep this short, my plan is essentially to put text rendering purely in the hands of the user of the library.

+That is to say, the GUI will only care about information such as the outer bounds of a given text, and will only care about that when doing things.

-## Transparent execution flow
+# Transparent execution flow

 With these designs in mind, it's very easy to control when the GUI does anything.
 By combining the data-driven event design and the rendering design, the execution flow of the entire toolkit comes down to

 For every event:

 1. Push event to `Context`
 2. The structure calls the appropriate callbacks
-3. The structure updates it's internal state
+3. The structure updates its internal state

 When done, you can then *optionally*

- - Request rendering data from the `Context`
+4. Request rendering data from the `Context`

 This puts the flow of the app very much in the hands of the user.
 There is no hidden rendering thread.
 There is no uncertainty of what is thread-safe or not.
 There is no uncertainty of when the state of the GUI is changed.
 There is no uncertainty in what callbacks you can expect to be called.

-...
-Talk about how this idea is transferred into how updates are carried out in code, i.e when modifiying a member of a widget/layout.